 - Obtain permission for the examination and record this.

 - Offer a chaperone and record this discussion and the outcome.

-- Respect the woman's dignity.
+- Respect their dignity.
 For example, allow privacy to undress.
-Provide a cover (eg, a few squares of couch roll) for the woman to use if she wishes.
+Provide a cover (eg, a few squares of couch roll) for them to use if they wish.

 - General appearance:

 - Smoke-stained fingers.